William Harnett: Work

 Overall, Harnett's work is most comparable to that of the slightly younger John F. Peto.
 The two artists knew each other, and a comparison can be made between two paintings featuring violins.
 Harnett's Music and Good Luck from 1888 shows the violin hanging upright on a door with ornate hinges and with a slightly torn piece of sheet music behind it.
 The elements are arranged in a stable, deliberate manner.
 Peto's 1890 painting shows the violin hanging askew, as well as chipped and worn, with one string broken.
 The sheet music is dog-eared and torn around the edges, and placed haphazardly behind the instrument.
 The hinges are less ornate, and one is broken.
 Harnett's objects show signs of use but are well preserved, while Peto's more humble objects are nearly used up.

+When the catalogs of Harnett and Peto were posthumously analyzed, it was determined that "many of [Peto's] canvases received forged signatures of William Harnett."

 Later years and death

 Crippling rheumatism plagued Harnett in his last years, reducing the number but not the quality of his paintings.
 He died in New York City in 1892 and was interred at the Old Cathedral Cemetery in Philadelphia, Pennsylvania.
 Other artists who painted similar compositions in Harnett's wake include his contemporary John Haberle and successors such as Otis Kaye, Jefferson David Chalfant, and Richard La Barre Goodwin.